 Faculty-student collaborative research: Annually, nearly 500 students (20% of the student body) engage in research with a faculty mentor, including more than 80 in the Summer Student-Faculty Research Program.

-Internships: More than sixty percent of students participate in an internship during their Skidmore career, a number of which are funded by the College.
+Internships: Nearly 70% of students participate in an internship during their Skidmore career, a number of which are funded by the College.

 Service-learning courses: Nearly 70% of students take at least one service-learning course while at Skidmore.